 At the 2015 CPO Public Inquiry, Professor Jane Rendell from the Bartlett School of Architecture questioned the council's cost/benefit appraisal for its decision to redevelop rather than refurbish.
 She took the Inquiry through all of the figures and showed that cost estimates for refurbishment had been inflated by nearly £150m.
 (See AJ article).

-When the Council Executive took its decision to redevelop the estate in September 2005, it did so on the basis of a costings estimate which calculated that the scheme would incur an overall cost to the Council of £16.1m over the scheme’s 10-year development period.
-However, the Council’s budget books show that it is spending nearly £14m on the Aylesbury scheme during the past year alone.
-Later figures showed that the Council’s estimated cost of decanting and demolishing the estate had ballooned to £150m3, but it is likely that even this figure will now be well exceeded.
+When the Council Executive took its decision to redevelop the estate in September 2005, it did so on the basis of a costings estimate which calculated that the scheme would be cost broadly cost neutral to the Council.
+Later estimates in 2014 showed that the Council's estimated costs had ballooned to £150m[^4], but this figure has been well exceeded and the first development site is not even completed yet.

 Other London boroughs take a different approach to regeneration.
 Islington has an estate called the Six Acres estate near Finsbury Park.
 The Six Acres estate was built at the same time as Heygate & Aylesury, by the same contractors (Laing) using the same system (Jespersen 12M).